 Antimony: possible human carcinogen, developmental and reproductive toxin.

 BHT/BHA: BHA is anticipated to be a human carcinogen by the National Institutes of Health, while BHT has been linked to an increased risk of cancer, and been shown to interfere with normal reproductive system development and thyroid hormone levels in animals.

 BPA: endocrine disrupter linked to asthma, breast, liver and prostate cancer, diabetes, heart disease, infertility, and obesity.
 It is also thought to cause behavioral changes in children.
 In my opinion one of the scariest aspects of BPA exposure is that in some cases, its effects appear to be handed down.
 This means the chemical reprograms an individual's genes and causes disease in future generations.

 Phthalates: endocrine disrupters linked to diabetes, infertility, obesity, allergies and asthma, altered toddler behavior.

 Styrene: probable human carcinogen, central nervous system toxin.

 Based on the research I’ve read over the years my conclusion is there is no such thing as safe plastic for use in food and beverage containers and small appliances.
-Check out these articles for solutions to help you avoid plastic and reduce your exposure to synthetic estrogen.
+Check out the articles in this section for solutions to help you avoid plastic and reduce your exposure to endocrine disruptors.